Call or text 911 for any emergency requiring police, fire, or medical assistance.

 The DRC ensures disability access for campus, working to create a universally designed campus and reduce the need for individual accommodations through proactive collaboration with University partners.
 DRC is available to consult regarding disability access regarding emergency evacuation procedures.

 This multi-disciplinary team works together in evaluating and responding to threatening or potentially violent situations.
-TAMT depends on the campus community for early reporting of any concerning behavior.
+TAMT depends on the campus community for early reporting of any concerning behaviors.

 Office of Institutional Equity